sleclercq/mtgox-java/README.md

 Current status
 --------------

 Some of the private HTTP API functions and the websocket subscription functions are not yet fully implemented.
 Send me a request if you need a particular function that is not available.
-You can see what methods are implemented in the java API interface here... http://goo.gl/NxBG6
+You can see what methods are implemented in the java API interface in the following files.

+1,  The MtGox HTTP API [MtGoxHTTPClient.java](https://raw.github.com/GrantSparks/mtgox-java/master/src/main/java/to/sparks/mtgox/MtGoxHTTPClient.java "source code example")

+2,  The MtGox Websocket API [MtGoxWebsocketClient.java](https://raw.github.com/GrantSparks/mtgox-java/master/src/main/java/to/sparks/mtgox/MtGoxWebsocketClient.java "source code example")

 Using in your own project
 -------------------------